Robbie Ross Jr.: Chicago White Sox

 Ross signed a minor league deal with the Chicago White Sox on March 4, 2018.
 He was released on June 9, 2018.

 Pittsburgh Pirates

 On March 4, 2019, Ross signed a minor league deal with the Pittsburgh Pirates.
 He was released on March 25, 2019.

 Sugar Land Skeeters

 On June 19, 2019, Ross signed with the Sugar Land Skeeters of the independent Atlantic League of Professional Baseball.
 He was released on July 22, 2019.

 Sugar Land Lightning Sloths

 In July 2020, Ross signed on to play for the Sugar Land Lightning Sloths of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
+In five games he held opposing teams scoreless over five innings, in which he did not give up any hits or walks, and struck out seven batters.

 Detroit Tigers

 On January 16, 2021, Ross signed a minor league contract with the Detroit Tigers organization.
 He was assigned to the Triple-A Toledo Mud Hens to begin the year.
 Ross appeared in 27 games for Triple-A Toledo, going 2–8 with a 7.03 ERA and 26 strikeouts.
 On August 6, Ross retired from professional baseball.